WHAT’S BETTER: FLUORIDE OR FLUORIDE-FREE TOOTHPASTE?

 - Don’t brush and floss as required every day.

 If you need more fluoride from your diet, you might want to consume tea, water, bony fish, infant formula and supplements.
 Food cooked in water can give you extra fluoride too.
 It is also important to know the amount of fluoride content that each member of your family should consume per day.
 A child below 3 years of age needs 0.1 to 1.5mg, children between 4 and 6 years require 1 to 2.5mg, 7 to10 years old kids need 1.5 to 2.5mg and teens and adults require 1.5 to 4mg per day.
 Note that infants below 3 years of age must only brush their teeth with you around.
 They require just a thin layer of fluoride toothpaste, smaller that a grain of rice.
 Those who are 3 to 6 years of age may use pea size fluoride toothpaste content.
-It is important to follow the instructions of your pediatric dentist.
+It is important to follow the instructions of your pediatric dentist near me.

 Fluoride Treatment Benefits